 It is not because I enjoy turning down food.
 It is because I value responding to my own hunger on my own terms, and no one is going to get me to eat, or not eat.
 It is powerful.
-Silly sounding, especially to generations before me.
-(Why is that powerful?)
-Well, it is because I feel powerful and smart everyday by bucking the diet industry rules.
+Why?
+Because I feel powerful and smart everyday by bucking the diet industry rules.
 I refuse to be led like a sheep.
 And I want that for you too.

 Again, this doesn’t happen right away.
 Give yourself a chance to grow into this.